Unboxed-Software/solana-course/content/movie-review-pt1.md

 ## Lib Cont.

-After our instruction data has been deserialized into a struct, our execution is returned back to the `process_instruction` function in the lib.rs file because that’s where the `unpack` function was called.
-Then, we will match what was returned in our instruction to what the program expects, this will determine where the flow of execution will go next.
+After our instruction data has been deserialized into a struct, our execution is returned back to the `process_instruction` function in the lib.rs file - because that’s where the `unpack` function was called.

+Then, we will match what was returned in our instruction to what the program expects.
+This will determine where the flow of execution will go next.

 Match statements in Rust are similar to if/else statements or a switch statement, to learn more about them [check this out](https://doc.rust-lang.org/rust-by-example/flow_control/match.html).

 ```rust
 // Inside lib.rs